- The concept of compliance

 According to the rules of compliance, as an employer you must draw up an employment contract

 for each new employee.
 Your paytoll provider often offer the option of drawing up this contract for you or providing a template.
 If you decide to draw up the contracts yourself, be sure to provide a copy to your administrator.
 Do this as soon as possible after approval of the contract.
 In order to be able to carry out the wage calculation, the account manager needs certain information from this document.With the contracts module in Officient we digitize the administration of contracts and make the associated tasks less time-consuming.
 We do this using four tools:

-By offering employees a Self Service app, HR managers in Officient can easily start communicating contracts to employees.
-In addition, the Self Service automatically sends out reminders when certain agreements have yet to be signed, or when new ones have arrived.
+By providing employees with a Self-service app HR managers in Officient can easily communicate contracts to employees.
+In addition, the self-service automatically sends out reminders when certain contracts still need to be signed, or when new ones have come in.

 - Central contract management

 You can draw up an overview and consult all contracts that have already been signed or still need a signature.
 It is also very easy to quickly send a personalized reminder to follow up on a missing signature.